telerik/blazor-docs/knowledge-base/grid-dynamically-adjusting-column-header-styles.md

 ## Solution

-To dynamically add style to a column's header cell when dynamically creating columns in a loop, use the [`HeaderClass` parameter]({%slug components/grid/columns/bound%}#appearance) to set a class under a condition and apply different styles depending on the class.
+To style a column header cell when dynamically creating columns in a loop, use the [`HeaderClass` parameter]({%slug components/grid/columns/bound%}#appearance) to set a CSS class under a condition and apply different styles depending on the class.
 For scenarios with numerous and more complex conditions, you can create a method to determine the appropriate class.

 Note that the [`HeaderTemplate`]({%slug grid-templates-column-header%}) does not receive a context argument because it is not related to rows and models, as outlined in the [Templates Overview]({%slug components/grid/features/templates%}) of the Telerik UI for Blazor documentation.